xmgbautista/xmgbautista.github.io/_pages/about.md

 ## About Me

-I am a research fellow at the Sim Kee Boon Institute for Financial Economics at Singapore Management University.
+I am a Research Fellow at the Sim Kee Boon Institute for Financial Economics at Singapore Management University.
 I received my Ph.D. in Economics from the University of Houston.
 <br>